Level 2: Information Literacy | Cyber Civics

 • Student Pre- and Post- Assessments

-Although these lessons can be taught without having students on devices, some offer the option for them to use technology.
-This lesson will help ensure they are using devices safely and responsibly in the classroom.
+Although these lessons can be taught without having students on devices, some offer the option to use technology.
+This lesson that students with school-issued devices use them safely and responsibly.

 UNIT 1: LEARNING BALANCE